Launcher Plugins

 • append the module name to the launcher_plugins configuration key

-Which could be illustrated by the following commands:
+Which could be illustrated by the following bash commands:

 cd /d/dev/my-kloch-plugins/